havelessbemore/semafy/README.md

 ## Browser Usage

-For security reasons, browsers have certain requirements for using shared memory.
+Browser security requirements for using shared memory must be met.
 Please see [SharedArrayBuffer > Security Requirements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#security_requirements) for details.

 ## Contributing

 Contributions are welcome!

-Please submit any bugs, issues, or pull requests to the [project's GitHub repository](https://github.com/havelessbemore/semafy).
+- **Bug Reports**: Please use the [GitHub issue tracker](https://github.com/havelessbemore/semafy/issues) to report any bugs.
+Include a detailed description and any relevant code snippets or logs.

+- **Feature Requests**: Please submit feature requests as issues, clearly describing the feature and its potential benefits.

+- **Pull Requests**: Please ensure your code adheres to the existing style of the project and include any necessary tests and documentation.

+For more information, check out the [contributor's guide](https://github.com/havelessbemore/semafy/CONTRIBUTING.md).